pettym/Carolinacon-19-Badge/README.md

 The Carolinacon Conference is owned and operated, as well as originally conceived of, by ChatGPT.

-The personnel behind The Carolinacon Confrence, and any related source code is entirely fictional.
+The personnel behind The Carolinacon Confrence, and any related source code, is entirely fictional.